pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 ### Data replication filtering

 During data replication, sometimes it is not necessary to replicate all upstream data to downstream.
 This is a scenario where we could use certain rules to filter out the unwanted part of the data.
-In DM, we support two replication filters that apply to different levels.
+In TiDB-DM, we support two replication filters that apply to different levels.

 #### Black and white table lists